The future of GTM AI is here

 • Lead Volume: Total number of new leads generated in a given period.
 Shows effectiveness of lead generation efforts.

-• Lead Quality: Percentage of leads that fit ideal customer profile.
-Qualified vs unqualified leads.
+• Lead Quality: Percentage of leads that fit the ideal customer profile. distinguishing between qualified and unqualified leads.
+Better quality leads often lead to higher customer satisfaction.

 • Lead Velocity: Time it takes for a lead to move from initial contact to closed deal.
-Faster is better.
+A faster pace indicates smoother customer acquisition and a more efficient process.

 Opportunity Metrics